 The terrible reputation Italian drivers earned over the years is not completely made up but is massively exaggerated.
-Yes, you definitely find the worst of the drivers in big cities like Naples, Palermo, Rome, etc.
+Yes, you definitely find the worst of the drivers in big cities like Naples, Palermo, Catania, Rome, etc.

 However, in general, Italian drivers are quite well-mannered.
 I was paying close attention during my road trips to see how many of those crazy drivers I will encounter.
 To be honest not that many at all.
 If you compare to Arab drivers or Indian drivers, Italians are the most chilled and civilized drivers on Earth.